joakiol/RealEstateSummaryQuality/README.md

 -   #### `class Doc2vecEmbedder(dim=100, window=6, mc=20, workers=4, dm=0, epochs=50)`

-    Vocabulary embedder, for use together with CNN when making our own word embeddings.
+    Doc2vec embedder, to be used together with FFN or LSTM.

     **Arguments**
     - **`dim`**  `(int, optional)`: Dimensionality of doc embeddings.
 Defaults to 100.